59 Jobs in Healthcare & the Medical Field

 1. Medical Assistant

 A medical assistant is someone who works alongside a physician to give care to patients.
-They usually work in a clinic or a doctors office and do things like measuring vital signs and scheduling appointments.
+They usually work in a clinic or a doctor's office and do things like measuring vital signs and scheduling appointments.
 Medical assistants can also work in specialty clinics like dermatology, pediatrics, or obstetrics and gynecology

 Median salary: $42,000